 Chapter 49 (Robin Hood)

 In the State of Texas, the legislature has attempted to equalize funding for Texas school children.
 This attempt takes the form of reducing state aid as the valuation of property in a district per student rises.
-Carroll ISD's anticipated Chapter 49 payment is $29.4 million.

 Carroll ISD's fiscal year begins September 1st and ends August 31st of each year.
 A budget calendar is prepared annually by the Business Office.
 The budget calendar provides a list of important dates leading up to the approval of the overall school budget.